 Other grounds for divorce include adultery, cruelty or violence, alcoholism, or imprisonment.

 In Ohio, community property is not recognized, meaning that marital property will not automatically be split equally between spouses.
 Instead, the Ohio divorce courts will consider several factors to decide the fairest way to divide assets.

-If you are a resident in Ohio and you are, start planning your divorce strategy before you commit to filing.
+If you are a resident in Ohio and you are unhappy in your marriage, start planning your divorce strategy before you commit to filing.